robertovicario/Python-App/README.md

 ```

 > [!TIP]
-> For a quicker way to stop, use `Ctrl + C` to force stop the program.
+> For a quicker way to stop, use `ctrl + C` to force stop the program.

 ### `clear`